PolarisHealer/weihaosun.github.io/_pages/about.md

 ## Research Interests
 - Large Language Models for Combinatorial Optimization
 - Satellite Observation Scheduling
-- Value Alignment in Large Language Models
+- Multi Value Alignment in Large Language Models
 ---
 ## Research Focus
 My research explores the integration of large language models (LLMs) with complex optimization and decision-making problems, with an emphasis on: